Most of the hundreds of ancient ruins on and around Cedar Mesa

 At least eight groups of structures are found along the sunny north side of the canyon over a distance of 4 miles, some close to the path, others up to 200 feet above, and most are straightforward to reach.
-They include a cluster of well preserved granaries known as
+They include a cluster of well preserved granaries known as House on Fire

 , built in cavities in a vertical, potmarked cliff, and containing some intact rooms complete with all the original roof timbers.
 Even though Mule Canyon is relatively short, like others in the area it is a popular backpacking destination, partly due to the presence of a permanent water source - springs towards the upper end sustain short stretches of flowing stream, hence the hike is also a good choice for people with dogs.

 Map of Cedar Mesa, Grand Gulch and Comb Ridge

 23 views of the South Fork of Mule Canyon; gallery

 The official Mule Canyon trailhead is a dirt parking area between mileposts 101 and 102 of UT 95, from where a dirt track (eventually leading to more distant ruins in Arch Canyon) descends into the shallow lower end of the south fork, climbs over a ridge and drops down again to the north fork; trails follow each drainage upstream.
 An alternative start point, for the south fork, is half a mile west, at the end of a short, paved side road to the Mule Canyon Indian Ruins